simonthum/git-sync/README.md

     branch.$branch_name.syncNewFiles (bool)

 Tells git-sync to invoke auto-commit even if new (untracked) files are present.
-Normally you have to commit those yourself.
+Normally you have to commit those yourself to prevent accidential additions. git-sync will exit at stage 3 with an explanation in that case.

     branch.$branch_name.autocommitscript (string)